 Students who are considering a change of major into one of the departments in the College of Architecture and Environmental Design (CAED) should contact the proposed major department or the CAED Advising Center in Bldg.
 05, Room 210 for information and program requirements.
-CAED students who are considering a change of major outside of the college will need to contact the proposed department for information and program requirements and then make an appointment with Mitra Nafisi in the CAED Advising Center (756-1325).
+CAED students who are considering a change of major outside of the college will need to contact the proposed department for information and program requirements and then make an appointment with Mitra Nafisi in the CAED Advising Center.
 Students who are not sure which major would best suit their interests and abilities should contact Career Services in Bldg.
 124, Room 114.

 2. How can I get into a required class that is closed?

-You should keep checking class availability via PASS because new sections may have been added.
+You should keep checking class availability via Schedule Builder and/or Class Search because new sections may have been added.
 If the course is being offered by your own department, you may want to contact the department to advise them of your inability to register for the course and to see if a list is being kept of students who are requesting the class.
 If that doesn't work, then you will have to "crash" the course on the first day of the class.
 If you are still unable to enroll in the class, you should see your faculty advisor to review your schedule of courses.

 3. How do I interpret my evaluation form?

 What classes did I get credit for?

 Credit has been given for any course listed on the evaluation form which has the unit value marked off (/ or x), regardless if there is a "+" or " - " sign after the unit value.
 Courses, which are “in progress”, are marked with a circle around the unit value.
 Contact either the CAED Advising Center for any questions regarding your evaluation or the Evaluations Office in Bldg.
 01, Room 218.